 not all shots will be perfect anyway; that’s why the photographer will take several.
 So relax.

 6) Communicate.
-Make sure you listen carefully to the photographer, and talk to him
+Make sure you listen carefully to the photographer, and talk to them

 when you need to.
-If you feel uncomfortable, let him know—usually this can be worked
+If you feel uncomfortable, let them know—usually this can be worked

 out.
 Ideally, “electricity” should develop as you and your photographer make a creative